Japanese indigo textiles workshops in Fujino, 2020

 You are welcome to bring a small amount of your own cloth to dye.
 In the past Bryan invited you to bring all you want to dye.
 People show up with huge suitcases packed with things to dye.
 This was fine and actually a lot of fun.
 The problem was Bryan was spending too much time as a dyeing consultant and it was distracting to have maniacal indigo dyers outside at the vats until 3:00 am!
 (Not kidding.)
 Please be reasonable with the amount of fabric you bring.
 There is plenty here.
 We never ever run out of things to do and material to dye in the workshop!

 We will also have two outing days to to give us a break from the mountain scenery.
-One will be to the indigo studio of Mr. Noguchi in Hachioji not far from Fujino and, for the other, Rob will take you on a trip to Tokyo to visit Nippori (Tokyo’s fabric district), Seiwa craft supplies shop and the Edo museum.
+One will be to the indigo studio of Mr. Noguchi in Hachioji not far from Fujino and, for the other.
+After leaving Bryan’s Rob will take you on a trip to Tokyo to visit Nippori (Tokyo’s fabric district), Seiwa craft supplies shop and Morita Antiques.
 If there is time we will also make a stop at Pigment, a brilliant art supplies shop in Shinagawa.

 Front entrance to the farmhouse